Nivolumab and Azacitidine with or without Ipilimumab in Treating Patients with Refractory / Relapsed or Newly Diagnosed Acute Myeloid Leukemia

 - Patients must provide written informed consent

-- In the absence of rapidly progressing disease, the interval from prior treatment to time of initiation of 5-azacytidine and nivolumab will be at least 2 weeks OR at least 5 half-lives for cytotoxic/noncytotoxic agents; the half-life for the therapy in question will be based on published pharmacokinetic literature (abstracts, manuscripts, investigator brochure’s, or drug-administration manuals) and will be documented in the protocol eligibility document; since the effect of both nivolumab and 5-azacytidine may be delayed; use of one dose of cytarabine (up to 2 g/m2) or hydroxyurea for patients with rapidly proliferative disease is allowed before the start of study therapy and during the study treatment; concurrent therapy for central nervous system (CNS) prophylaxis or continuation of therapy for controlled CNS disease is permitted
+- In the absence of rapidly progressing disease, the interval from prior treatment to time of initiation of protocol therapy will be at least 2 weeks OR at least 5 half-lives for cytotoxic/noncytotoxic agents; the half-life for the therapy in question will be based on published pharmacokinetic literature (abstracts, manuscripts, investigator brochure’s, or drug-administration manuals) and will be documented in the protocol eligibility document; since the effect of immune checkpoint therapy and hypomethylating agents may be delayed, use of one dose of cytarabine (up to 2 g/m^2) or hydroxyurea for patients with rapidly proliferative disease is allowed before the start of study therapy and during the study treatment; concurrent therapy for central nervous system (CNS) prophylaxis or continuation of therapy for controlled CNS disease is permitted

 - Females must be surgically or biologically sterile or postmenopausal (amenorrheic for at least 12 months) or if of childbearing potential, must have a negative serum or urine pregnancy test within 72 hours before the start of the treatment